 Diesel prices continue to rise across the U.S.

-Following are the average prices for diesel fuel by region as reported by the EIA for Monday:
+Following are the average prices by region as reported by the EIA:

 ProMiles, the software company that maintains the websites ProMiles.com and TruckMiles.com, offers its own weekly fuel price information.
 The company’s fuel price data are presented in the same format used by the EIA in the agency’s weekly reports.
 The prices include a national average as well as regional averages, and comparisons to the previous week and the previous year.